Revocation and Reconstruction of Shared Quantum States: Characterization of Four Qubit States useful for Protocol

-Now Alice measures both the secret qubit and the first qubit of the resource state in the Bell basis.
+Now Alice measures both the qubit to be shared and the first qubit of the resource state in the Bell basis.
 There will be four possible measurement outcomes $\{\phi^\pm, \psi^\pm\}$ as a result of Alice's measurement.
-In correspondence to various measurement outcomes obtained by Alice in the Bell basis, Alice, Bob and Charlie's qubits collapse into the states given in TABLE I. It is important to note that the information about the secret is shared among three parties Alice, Bob and Charlie and Alice being the dealer also has a hold on the part of the secret.
-The Alice's qubit that is shared in form of a three qubit state with Bob and Charlie is the \textbf{quantum share} of the secret.
-Next we see how the dealer Alice is revoking back the secret which is already shared with Bob and Charlie.
+In correspondence to various measurement outcomes obtained by Alice in the Bell basis, Alice, Bob and Charlie's qubits collapse into the states as given in \cref{tab:second_table}.
+It is important to note that the information about the state is shared among three parties Alice, Bob and Charlie and Alice being the dealer also has a hold on the part of the state.
+The Alice's qubit that is shared in form of a three qubit state with Bob and Charlie is the \textbf{quantum share} of the state.
+Next we see how the dealer Alice is revoking it back which is already shared with Bob and Charlie.\\